 What You Need To Know To Cure Acne

 You know you are washing your face a few times everyday.
 You know that you are the most hygienic person you know.
 But why, just why, are you having breakouts?
 Breakouts that make you worry that other people might think you are not taking good care of yourself.
 Well, honestly, acne is not caused by dirt and poor hygiene has really nothing to do with it directly.
+To know more about the best acne treatments. check out proactive.

 The real cause of acne is the overproduction of sebum or oil in the glands.
 Too much sebum, with the accompaniment of dead skin cells that get accumulated and swells up just beneath the follicles pushing its way up your pores.
 There are just several factors that could worsen acne and that would include dirt, bacteria, your diet, use of unsafe products and even under-the-radar practices you thought you are doing right.